talespadua/graph_challenge/README.md

 ### Webservice for finding best route on a logistic mesh

-##### The objective of this webservice is to load a logistic mesh and then return to the user the most cost-efficient path between two nodes of the mesh.
+###### The objective of this webservice is to load a logistic mesh and then return to the user the most cost-efficient path between two nodes of the mesh.
+###### To find the best path, I use the Dijkstra's algorithm from the networkx library.
+The Dijkstra's algorithm is used to finding the shortest paths between nodes in a graph.
+This algorithm is the fastest known single-source shortest-path algorithm for arbitrary directed graphs with unbounded non-negative weights.

 ### Technologies used:
 #### Language: